Michael Douglas biography

 Douglas divorced his wife of 23 years, Diandra, in June 2000 and on November 18, married the much-younger Catherine Zeta-Jones (25 years his junior).
 They have two children, Dylan Michael, born August 8, 2000 and Carys Zeta Douglas, born April 20, 2003.
 Douglas also has a son Cameron (born December 13, 1978) from his first marriage, who was sentenced to prison in 2010 for drug dealing.

 In 2010, Douglas announced that he had been diagnosed with a tumour in his throat and was undergoing radiation and chemotherapy to beat the cancer.
 In January 2011 he announced that the tumor was successfully removed.

-Douglas can be seen in the thriller Haywire (2012) alongside Gina Carano, Ewan McGregor, and Channing Tatum.
+Douglas was be seen in the thriller Haywire (2012) alongside Gina Carano, Ewan McGregor, and Channing Tatum.
 In the Marvel/Disney release Ant-Man (2015), he played a starring role as Dr. Hank Pym, reprising the role in the sequel, Ant-Man and The Wasp (2018).

 Michael Douglas Filmography

 based on 514 votes and 73 reviews

 Read all user reviews